 Self-employed loans including self employed home loans and investment loans are what mortgages Mortgage Corp specialises in.
-Our Loan Strategist Neil Carstairs has recently done a video on self-employed loans explaining things that you need to consider when applying for a mortgage as a self employed property buyer in 2018.
-Neil has also offered practical tips and advice on how to package your mortgage application in order to get the right outcome that you desire.
+In the following video, our Loan Strategist Neil Carstairs explains things that you need to consider when applying for a mortgage as a self employed property buyer.
+It also contains practical tips and advice on how to package your mortgage application in order to get the right outcome that you desire.

 Full Doc Self Employed Loans

 As Neil explained in the video above, if you’ve got all the necessary documents, eg: two years history of ABN, two years company profit and loss, two years tax returns etc, then to a lender, you’re similar any other mortgage applicants and should be able to access to a variety of lenders and loan products.

 In addition, being self-employed, there are a lot of benefits: eg: you might be driving a company car that you possibly use for 80% business or you might have as equipment where we can look at things for adding back, which we call depreciation.
 And there’s interest.
 This is where it gets trickier.

 We have a small business owner client who’s got an ABN and has been registered for two years.
 He has given us two years’ tax returns.